planetary-social/protocol-documentation/docs/rpc/tunnel_isroom.md

 ## Description

 This request seems to be related to the rooms specification.
-The exact specification is yet to be found.
 The only requests that were observed do not conform to the protocol guide.

+The location of the primary documentation for this request is unknown.

 ## Specification